rails/rails/guides/source/5_1_release_notes.md

 ### Optional Webpack support

-Rails apps can use Webpack easily now using the [Webpacker](https://github.com/rails/webpacker) gem.
-New Rails 5.1 app can be generated using `--webpack` switch to enable Webpack integration.
+Rails apps can integrate with [Webpack](https://webpack.js.org/), a JavaScript asset bundler, more easily using the new [Webpacker](https://github.com/rails/webpacker) gem.
+Use the `--webpack` flag when generating new applications to enable Webpack integration.

-This is fully compatible with the asset pipeline, which you can continue to use for images, fonts, sounds, whatever.
-You can even have some JavaScript on the asset pipeline and some done via Webpack.
+This is fully compatible with the asset pipeline, which you can continue to use for images, fonts, sounds, and other assets.
+You can even have some JavaScript code managed by the asset pipeline, and other code processed via Webpack.
 It’s all managed via Yarn that’s on by default.

 ### jQuery no longer a default dependency

-jQuery was required by default in earlier versions of Rails to provide features like `data-remote`, `data-confirm` and other parts of Rails UJS.
-It is no longer required, as the `rails-ujs` is now written using plain vanilla JavaScript.
+jQuery was required by default in earlier versions of Rails to provide features like `data-remote`, `data-confirm` and other parts of Rails' Unobtrusive JavaScript offerings.
+It is no longer required, as the UJS has been rewritten to use plain, vanilla JavaScript.
+This code now ships inside of Action View as `rails-ujs`.

-You can still use jQuery if needed, but it is no longer required by default.
+You can still use jQuery version if needed, but it is no longer required by default.

 ### System tests